mandolyte/csv-utils/README.md

 # csv-utils
-Split (rows and columns), sort, search, edit, pivot, and obfuscate CSV files
+Split (rows and columns), sort, search, edit, pivot, and obfuscate CSV files.

+*New*
+- catcsv: concatenate multiple CSV files
+- uniqcsv: remove duplicate rows

 There is also a recursion utility which given a CSV file as a "database" and a starting value will output a hierarchy.